"*" indicates required fields

-It acts as a barrier to heat loss and heat gain, particularly in roofs and ceilings, walls and floors.
-And is the most practical and cost-effective way to make a house more energy efficient, keeping it cooler in summer and warmer in winter and saving up to 80% in heating and cooling losses.
+Insulation acts as a barrier to heat loss and heat gain, particularly in roofs, ceilings, walls and floors; and it’s the most practical and cost-effective way to make a house more energy efficient, keeping it cooler in summer and warmer in winter and saving up to 80% in heating and cooling losses.
 Ceiling insulation saves up to 45% of heating and cooling energy.

-Half of the energy we use to heat or cool our homes can simply leak out without it.
+Half of the energy we use to heat or cool our homes can leak out without insulation.

 The opposite happens during winter, in which the heat from the house is absorbed by the roof and walls, and emitted outside.
 During night-time, the inside temperature can easily match the chilling outside temperature.

-Heat always travels from the hotter area towards the colder area.
-The only way to stop this process is through good insulation.
+Heat always travels from the hotter area towards the colder areas and the only way to stop this process is with good insulation.
 In a home with insulation, heat flow through the ceiling and walls is vastly limited, depending on the thermal conductivity of the material installed.

 Insulating your home is like wearing a jacket in winter, and like staying under and sun umbrella in summer.